132nd-vWing/GRG-bot/README.md

 Installation
 ------------
-Build the docker image using `build.sh`, insert the bot's token and your own user-ID into `environment` and run it using `run.sh`.
+Insert the bot's token and your own user-ID into `environment` and run `deploy.sh`

 Usage
 -----